FreeCAD/FreeCAD-documentation/wiki/Doxygen.md

 ### Converting the Pythonic style to Doxygen style

-In the previous example, the Python file that is commented in a [Doxygen style](#Second_style:_documentation_block_before_the_code.md) shows more detailed information and formatting for its classes, functions, and variables.
-The reason is that this style allows Doxygen to extract the special commands that start with `\` or `@`, while the [Pythonic style](#First_style:_Pythonic_documentation.md) does not.
+In the previous example, the Python file that is commented in a _ shows more detailed information and formatting for its classes, functions, and variables.
+The reason is that this style allows Doxygen to extract the special commands that start with `\` or `@`, while the _ does not.
 Therefore, it would be desirable to convert the Pythonic style to Doxygen style before compiling the documentation.
 This is possible with an auxiliary Python program called [doxypypy](https://github.com/Feneric/doxypypy).
 This program is inspired by an older program called [doxypy](https://github.com/Feneric/doxypy), which would take the Pythonic '''docstrings''' and convert them to the Doxygen comment blocks that start with a double hash `##`.
 Doxypypy goes further than this, as it analyzes the docstrings and extracts items of interest like variables and arguments, and even doctests (example code in the docstrings).

 Doxypypy can be installed using
 ```python